kt-alt/pi-hole/README.md

 In the case of the raspbian, it was able to get the domain name from the router as long as the network connection was set to static IP and DNS's, but to automatically fill in (from the router) other values (ie the domain).

 In the case of ubuntu, the network connection gui does not have an option to automatically fill in the missing values from the router when using a manual/static connection.
-One work around for this is to add in home.arpa into the Domain Search.
+One way to deal with this is to add in home.arpa into the Domain Search.
 This can be done through the Show Apps=>Utilities=>Advanced Network Configuration.

 To test if it's properly pointed to the domain, you can run a nslookup from both pi-hole hosts (ie nslookup mywordpress).
-They should both be able to resolve the short & full names and always return the full name (mywordpress.home.arpas).
+They should both be able to resolve the short & full names and always return the full name (mywordpress.home.arpa).

 Not tested or covered here, but apparently you are susposed to configure this through netplan.
 Here's some tutorials: